shadez95/go-arma-admin/README.md

 # go-arma-admin

-A RESTful web service that allows control and management of ARMA servers over the internet.
+A web service for controlling and managing ARMA servers through a web API

 ## Status